 Iskonawa Textiles

-For a long time, the tradition of iskonawa designs was at risk of dying out, but thanks to the efforts of the elders, this legacy continues to be passed on to the young women of the community.
+For a long time, the tradition of Iskonawa designs was at risk of dying out, but thanks to the efforts of the elders, this legacy continues to be passed on to the young women of the community.
 This not only strengthens their identity, but also preserves the collective memory of the people.
 According to anthropologist Carolina Rodriguez, the explanation of the Iskonawa designs are linked to the family memory and kinship of these people.

 DESIGNS: